syrniki recipe history culture origin

 Published: July 18, 2018

 Syrniki (Сырники) are cottage cheese griddle cakes, sometimes called “cheese fritters” in English.
 They are generally fried in vegetable oil to create crispy-on-the-outside, soft-on-the-inside medallions of warm, creamy goodness.
-Drizzled with sour cream, condensed milk, and/or jam, and served for breakfast or dessert, syrniki are particularly beloved in Russia, Ukraine, Poland, Belarus, and Lithuania.
+Drizzled with sour cream, condensed milk, and/or jam, and served for breakfast or dessert, syrniki are particularly beloved in Russia, Ukraine, Poland, Belarus, and the Baltics.

 Syrniki are an ancient traditional food.
 Although impossible to determine when they were first created, they, like “блины” (bliny), and “оладьи” (Russian pancakes), are sometimes associated with the ancient Slavic god, Ярила (Yarila); all three foods are round and yellow, like the sun, and were used to pay homage for a rich harvest and full table.